'Wee sunk-in faces': 22 starving puppies dumped

 They would be desexed at the end of this month and put up for adoption next month.

 It was good to see them thriving with plenty of warmth and food at their foster homes.
-Their weights on arrival to the SPCA had been just 700g to 1.8kg.
+Their weights on arrival at the SPCA had been just 700g to 1.8kg.

 "Their wee sunk-in faces are looking a bit more rounded out.
 Considering how sickly they all were when they came in, the fact that we only lost one is a miracle."